Chinese folklore: History

-The history of Chinese folklore is tied deeply with the nation's cultural, philosophical, and political evolution.
+The history of Chinese folklore is tied to the nation's cultural, philosophical, and political evolution.

 Chinese folklore traces its roots to prehistoric times, with early mythological narratives preserved in classical texts.
 The Classic of Mountains and Seas (Shan Hai Jing), dating back to the 4th century BCE, is a seminal compilation of mythic geography and creatures, giving humanity insights into the cosmological and cultural beliefs of early China.
 Another work, the Shiji (Records of the Grand Historian) by Sima Qian, composed during the Han dynasty, blends a historical account with a mythological element, setting a precedent for integrating folklore into Chinese historical narratives.

 The evolution of Chinese folklore has been significantly shaped by the nation's major philosophical and religious traditions.
 Confucianism introduced themes of morality, social harmony, and filial piety, often reflected in tales emphasizing ethical conduct.
 Daoism contributed concepts of balance, nature, and immortality, leading to stories featuring deities and immortals with these ideals.
 With the introduction of Buddhism during the Han dynasty, narratives also then began to incorporate themes of karma, reincarnation, and spiritual enlightenment.

 Chinese folklore then adapted to reflect the prevailing cultural and political climates.
 The Han dynasty's expansion facilitated monetary and cultural exchanges along the Silk Road, introducing new motifs and narratives.
 During the Tang and Song dynasties, periods marked by cultural prosperity, there was a significant increase in the documentation and dissemination of folk tales, aided by advancements in printing technology.
 These eras saw the emergence of renowned storytellers and poets who integrated folklore into their works.
 Tales from the Warring States period emphasize themes of heroism and survival amidst chaos.
 The Mongol invasions during the Yuan dynasty inspired stories of resistance and resilience.
 Similarly, the Opium Wars and subsequent foreign incursions led to narratives highlighting national pride and the struggle against oppression.

 The Four Great Folktales of China

-The four great folktales of China are: The Butterfly Lovers (梁山伯與祝英台), Legend of the White Snake (白蛇傳), Lady Meng Jiang (孟姜女哭長城), and The Cowherd and the Weaver Girl (牛郎織女).
+The "four great folktales of China" are: The Butterfly Lovers (梁山伯與祝英台), Legend of the White Snake (白蛇傳), Lady Meng Jiang (孟姜女哭長城), and The Cowherd and the Weaver Girl (牛郎織女).
 These stories are cherished within Chinese culture and have been passed down through generations.
 They are known for their romantic and tragic love stories, and often incorporate elements of Chinese mythology, history, and folklore.